mikeg631/mikeg631/Programming Language Concepts/C-like language using LLVM (OCAML)/README.txt

 make compile
 make compile2

 or in one step, make all. compile makes llvm to .S assembily using llc and then compile2 uses the gcc compiler to make object files.
 Reconfigure to your own compiler if desired.
-You make need to change the target from x864-64 to another platform.  make tests/test1.out will run the program.
+You may need to change the target from x864-64 to another platform.  make tests/test1.out will run the program.

 Program notes:
 Global "variables" ( implemented as constants in llvm) can be defined only outside of functions